shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 If you can’t find the exact app you are looking for, you can create one.
 There’s a good chance that other Shotgun users will need the same function and sharing new apps is one way to give back to the Shotgun community.

-In the next guide you can customize your production folder structure to match how your facility is structured.
-[Customize the production folder schema to match how your facility is structured.](link)
+In the next guide, you will learn how to customize your production folder structure to reflect how your facility is structured](./dynamic_filesystem_configuration.md).